LuisMalhadas/VeilInput/README.md

 - No option to review or confirm replaced text before sending.
 - Replacement is nondeterministic; the extent of anonymization varies each time.
-- Only triggers when clicking the button; pressing Enter does **not** activate anonymization.
 - Designed as an experimental proof of concept; may break with future ChatGPT updates.
-- Not officially affiliated with or supported by OpenAI or ChatGPT.
+- Not officially affiliated with or supported by OpenAI or ChatGPT or any relation with them.

 ---